SwanHubX/SwanLab-Docs/en/guide_cloud/integration/integration-huggingface-trl.md

 **SwanLabCallback** can define parameters such as:

-- `project`, `experiment_name`, `description`, and other parameters consistent with `swanlab.init`, used for initializing SwanLab projects.
+- project, experiment_name, description, etc., which have the same effect as swanlab.init, used for initializing the SwanLab project.
-- You can also create a project externally via `swanlab.init`, and the integration will log experiments to the project you created externally.
+- You can also create a project externally via `swanlab.init`, and the integration will log the experiment to the project you created externally.

-## 2. Passing to Trainer
+### 5.2 Pass to Trainer

 ```python (1,7,12)
 from swanlab.integration.transformers import SwanLabCallback